1

 Answer the following questions to see if you qualify for one of the EITC options for Colorado residents.

-Are you eligible to claim the Federal EITC?
+Are you eligible to claim the Federal EITC, including (if applicable) your spouse and up to 3 of your dependents?

-If you answered NO to both of these questions, you are not eligible for the EITC.
+If you answered No to to both of these questions, you are not eligible for the expanded Colorado EITC.

 Part 2